History of AMSA

 - DEVELOPING PHYSICIAN-LEADERS

 For 60 years, AMSA has provided the world with responsible, humanistic and ethical physician-leaders of the future who serve as a united force for change and advocate for our patients and communities.
-As an entirely student-run organization, AMSA provides leadership opportunities on every level, including over 105+ national positions with now five full-time student office staff officers.
-Currently there are 18 leadership institutes during the year, including several at the AMSA office in Sterling, VA.
+As an entirely student-run organization, AMSA provides leadership opportunities on every level, including over 70+ national positions with now a full-time student office fellow.
 AMSA members develop into physician-leaders who are now shaping the world of healthcare as clinicians, educators, researchers, administrators, public health officials, FDA Commissioners, and Surgeon Generals.